sariego/linio-favorites/README.md

 - image loading with Coil
 - UI test using compose-test

 - Jetpack Compose is still pretty new, i had several issues with dependencies and conflicting versions, also current grid support doesn't allow to specify column spans for items so i had to revert to a custom lazy column implementation in the end.
-- the items in the grid measure themselves horizontally to represent 2 columns (3 for landscape) and then vertically for a 1:1 aspect ratio, with proper padding and separators
+- The items in the grid measure themselves horizontally to represent 2 columns (3 for landscape) and then vertically for a 1:1 aspect ratio, with proper padding and separators.
-- after the rough starting configuration issues Compose was amazing, it works very very well with Clean Architecture.
+- After the rough starting configuration issues Compose was amazing, it works very very well with Clean Architecture.
-- added handling of border cases where odd number of items caused wrong sizes of product cards
+- Added handling of border cases where odd number of items caused wrong sizes of product cards.
-- other than that the app doesnt do anything, there isn't any click listeners anywhere so it just shows the data from the mock json file
+- Other than that the app doesn't do anything, there isn't any click listeners anywhere so it just shows the data from the mock json file.
 ```

 ### screenshots